 If the counties in your service area are not under limiting restrictions, you may be able to meet with current and prospective clients face to face.

 We suggest agents practice good hand hygiene, mask wearing, and social distancing at face-to-face appointments.
 If a client tries to shake your hand, let your client know that you would love to but politely decline due to the current health situation.
 Additionally, cut down on passing papers back and forth, where you can, by utilizing electronic Scopes of Appointment and applications.

 NO SALE is worth risking your health, your family members’ health, or clients’ and their families’ health.

 Instead of meeting in a public place or going to your client’s house, you can always use your office space or RV to accommodate clients — just keep your meeting area well-cleaned and disinfect it after meetings.
 Put hand sanitizer out for you and your clients to use as well.
-Some prospects may feel more comfortable meeting you in setting like this instead of inviting you into their home, when you may be going to multiple locations.
+Some prospects may feel more comfortable meeting you in a setting like this instead of inviting you into their home, when you may be going to multiple locations.
 If you do go into a client’s house, let them handle the doors and chairs, if possible.
 Carry hand sanitizer with you and use it before and after in-person appointments.

 If you have been exposed to COVID in any way, or are experiencing symptoms that could be COVID-related, do NOT go to your appointments.
 Do your appointments remotely, if you feel up to it, or ask your clients if they can reschedule.
 NO SALE is worth risking your health, your family members’ health, or clients’ and their families’ health.